Suzuki Jimny: Mazda AZ-Offroad

 The Mazda AZ-Offroad, introduced in October 1998, is a rebadged Jimny.
 The AZ in the name refers to Autozam, Mazda's ill-fated small car marque.
 It is fitted with the turbocharged 658-cc DOHC Suzuki K6A engine, which produces 64 PS.
 Manually operated four-wheel drive is standard with autolocking front hubs and low range, whilst an automatic transmission is optional.

+Production was ceased in early 2014.

 Fourth generation (2018)

 The fourth generation Jimny and Jimny Sierra were launched in Japan on 5 July 2018, with styling reminiscent of the earlier LJ and SJ generations.
 Production commenced in Japan on 29 May 2018 at Suzuki's Kosai plant.

 In January 2023, Suzuki released the long-wheelbase 5-door version of the Jimny, based on the Sierra version, using the larger, 1.5-litre K15B engine.